 The second scenario is much worse, and it completely destroys what integrity he might have held as a journalist.
 Under this scenario, his friendship/relationship with Hill led him to try and run damage control for her.
 If they are just friends, that’s bad enough, but if he was indeed sleeping with his source on this (and there are rumors in and around the D.C. area dating back to the initial scandal that he was doing that), then he should be done as a journalist because he sold his soul for a lover and tried to provide cover for an actual violation of Congressional ethics (Hill’s involvement with a Congressional staffer).

-The fact, then, that he deleted all evidence of his media malpractice only serves to make this worse for him, because it shows he knows he screwed up and refuses to apologize for it.
+The fact, then, that he deleted all evidence of his media malpractice only serves to make this worse for him because it shows he knows he screwed up and refuses to apologize for it.
 He is just content with letting the world pretend it didn’t happen.
 Except, there are too many outlets (the above-linked Twitchy post and a piece over at Salon) that linked to his tweets, and the links are now broken.
 The evidence that he made the accusations he made and defended Hill the way he did still exists.
 There is no escaping it.
-The Internet is forever.
+The Internet is forever, and so is the Wayback Machine.

 So while Hill can continue to play the victim, it now appears she was doing what she did while also using her relationship with a D.C.-area journalist for damage control, and this journalist either did it willingly or was manipulated by her into doing it.
 Neither of those bodes well for him.